jameswalter12/MEng-Project-/README.md

 ## Calibration

 Do I have to do alot of this?? - If so how

+HERE IS AN IDEA:

+Given the appliation that Shehan has created surely I can do an image feature detection matching excersice with the cube stl layer file to see if there are any defects...